harshitclub/harshitclubweb/README.md

 </p>

 <p align="justify">
-As a Full Stack Web Developer, I understand the importance of creating a visually appealing and user-friendly website.
+As a Full Stack Web Developer, I know the importance of creating a visually appealing and user-friendly website.
 That's why I put a lot of effort into designing my personal portfolio website - <a href="https://www.harshitclub.com" target="_blank">harshitclub.com</a>.
 I wanted to make sure that it was not only beautiful but also simple and elegant, so that it could easily grab the attention of anyone who visits it.
 </p>

 <p align="justify">